-- Paid Prioritization: Providers cannot prioritize companies or consumers who pay a premium for a “fast lane” and keep those who don’t pay in a “slow lane.”
+- Paid prioritization: Providers cannot prioritize companies or consumers who pay a premium for a “fast lane” and keep those who don’t pay in a “slow lane.”

 - Throttling: Providers cannot limit your bandwidth or slow your connection based on your internet activities.

-Or, Comcast could allow their subscribers to stream Peacock content (which they own through NBCUniversal) for free, while charging subscribers for watching Netflix.
+Or, Xfinity could allow their subscribers to stream Peacock content (which they own through NBCUniversal) for free, while charging subscribers for watching Netflix.
 With net neutrality, you would have free and equal access to both Peacock and Netflix.

 The history of net neutrality

 In 2003, Columbia University law professor Tim Wu first used the phrase “network neutrality” in a paper about broadband discrimination.
 At the time, Wu hoped to provide a “general perspective” on net neutrality stating that: “Government regulation in such contexts invariably tries to help ensure that the short-term interests of the owner do not prevent the best products or applications becoming available to end-users.”

 The idea caught on quickly.
 Both the Bush and Obama administrations enacted anti-discrimination rules aimed at protecting net neutrality, but it wasn’t until 2015 that the FCC passed its sweeping net neutrality order.